ctaylo21/TypescriptReactBoilerplate/README.md

 - `npm run tdd`

-    - runs mocha tests in `watch` mode so your tests get re-run when the source or tests change.
+    - runs mocha tests in the terminal using [mocha-webpack](https://www.npmjs.com/package/mocha-webpack)
-    - uses [mocha-webpack](https://www.npmjs.com/package/mocha-webpack), so only the tests that are affected by file changes will get run
+    - Includes improved `watch` mode so only the tests that are affected by file changes will get run

     <p align="center">
       <img src="https://media.giphy.com/media/3ohs82WbHWookAhx16/giphy.gif">